 1. Theme – If at all possible you want to look over your theme.
 While there are a lot of great theme developers out there, there are also a fair share of 15yr old kids out there that put together a theme for a class project in their HTML programming class.
 Often times in themes (I have done it myself) during the development you might include certain Java scripts that you really don’t use but forgot to get rid of upon the release.
 If you remove the excess code it can often speed up the loading of your site as well as help cut back on the CPU usage generated on every page load.

-2. Images – Being on the Internet dating back to Windows 3.1 I have had to deal with slow loading pages and how to combat against them.
-I think a lot of that art form was lost over the years with faster Internet connections to each house hold.
-While having a faster connection it may not seem to make much of a difference how large and image is that you have on your site, but when the server has to serve a 1mb image time and time again it can cause high load and strain on the Web Server itself.
-By optimizing the images before you place them on your site can help aid in less load on the server, as well as your site loading even faster since it is less that the visitor has to download.
+2. Images – Being on the Internet dating back to Windows 3.1 I have had to deal with slow-loading pages and how to combat against them.
+I think a lot of that art form was lost over the years with faster Internet connections to each household.
+While having a faster connection it may not seem to make much of a difference how large an image is that you have on your site, but when the server has to serve a 1mb image time and time again it can cause high load and strain on the Web Server itself.
+By optimizing the images before you place them on your site can help aid in less load on the server, as well as your site loading even faster since it is less than the visitor has to download.
 If you are on a Windows machine you can download a program called IrfanView, its free and does wonders for optimizing images for the web.
 Adobe Photoshop does it as well, but that is priced a bit higher than the free mark.

 4. More Tweaks – If you are still experiencing issues even after all that you can try some of the following as it can sometimes cut back the load especially if you write a lot of articles and do multiple revisions before you publish.